Mathbiomed/PDE_QSSA/README.md

 # PDE QSSA

 Matlab code for simulating quasi-steady state approximations (QSSAs) of biochemical systems assuming a PDE system.
+See Beyond Homogeneity: Assessing the Validity of the Michaelis–Menten Rate Law in Spatially Heterogeneous Environments
+, PloS Comp Biol (2024) for details.

 ## Code Description
 1. Fig2